Yuvraj-777/Web-Developer-Progress/README.md

 ## 🔥Features
 - Easy-to-Learn
 - Watch My Journey
-- Follow and Lean with me
+- Follow and Learn with me
 - Audit For Progress

 # 🚀Getting Started